For former Volunteers

-- Certifications of Service — Request proof of your Peace Corps service.
+- Certifications of service: Request proof of your Peace Corps service.

-Your health and well-being
+Manage health and well-being

 The Peace Corps addressed your medical needs while you were in-country.
 Now it’s time for you to make decisions about your post-service health care.
 It's important to understand your options and the Peace Corps' role in your post-service health-care benefits.

 Healthcare.gov is the resource for selecting health insurance to best meet individual needs.